 payroll and ird changes from 1 april 2026: what you need to know

-From 1 April 2026, several payroll‑related changes come into effect that may have a small impact on your pay.
-Below is a summary of the key updates and what they could mean for you.
+From 1 April 2026, several payroll‑related changes come into effect that will have a small impact on wages paid.
+Below is a summary of the key updates and what they mean for you and your employees.

 KiwiSaver Contribution Changes